 - What am I sharing?

-When shooting video, check the camera and mics
+4. When shooting video, check the camera and mics

-Make sure your link fits with your call to action and that it is specific.
-Tell people exactly what they’re going to get when they click the link.
-They’ll be more likely to click it, if you do, and find you more trustworthy.
+Link to your content and ensure the links are going to the right places.
+Improper linking causes disappointment in your audience and could reflect poorly on your business.
+Make sure your link fits with your call to action and is specific.
+Tell people what they’re going to get when they click the link.
+They’ll be more likely to click it if you do and find you more trustworthy.

-LinkedIn, like any other social media account, doesn’t want people to leave LinkedIn just like Facebook doesn’t want people to leave Facebook.
-So try to get maximum engagement on the platform itself.
+LinkedIn, like any other social media account, doesn’t want people to leave LinkedIn, just like Facebook doesn’t want people to leave Facebook, so try to get maximum engagement on the platform itself.

-Distribute Content for $1 a Day
+7. Distribute content for $1 a day

-If your post doesn’t drive engagement in the first hour or two, usually that’s a signal to the algorithm that your stuff shouldn’t get anymore.
+If your post doesn’t drive engagement in the first hour or two, that’s usually a signal to the algorithm that your stuff shouldn’t get any more.

 About the Author